KevinLarhant/TwitterRedis/README.md

 # TwitterRedis

-Twitter-like project using th db Redis.
+Twitter-like project using the db Redis.